ldijkman/Arduino-Drain-Rain-Irrigation-Measure-weight-system/README.md

 possible to monitor data via ethernet or webserver

-keep track or drain, rain or dripler irrigation
+keep track of drain, rain or dripler irrigation

+monitor or check your irrigation system

 ---------------